AdithyaSalian23/AgeCalculator/README.md

 # AgeCalculator
-I have created a AgeCalculator app using HTML, CSS and JAVASCRIPT.
+🎂 Explore the AgeCalculator project, a web-based tool crafted with HTML, CSS, and JavaScript!
+Check it out: https://adithyasalian23.github.io/AgeCalculator/ ⏳🌐